Intervention

 There are a few ways that you can address someone you believe may be having a difficult time or thinking about suicide.

-• Express care and concern – Contrary to messages about ‘minding your own business’ it is important to create a community of caring by
+- Express care and concern – Contrary to messages about ‘minding your own business’ it is important to create a community of caring by expressing that you care and are concerned about someone.

 Not everyone feels comfortable with directly confronting a person they feel is having trouble.
 If you feel unsure of what to say or how to go about approaching the conversation, there are other ways to address the situation.

-• Call and consult with a counselor at the Counseling Center, who can help you with how to talk to the person or help you manage your own stress surrounding the situation.
+- Call or visit the Counseling Center to consult with a licensed mental health professional, who can help you brainstorm how to talk to the person or help you manage your own stress surrounding the situation.

-The Counseling Center offers Triage or emergency appointments on a daily basis.
-Spots on a counselor’s calendar are left open in the event that a person needs to be seen right away.
-You can come to the Counseling Center if you are in crisis whether you have an appointment or not, and we will make accommodations for you to be seen as quickly as possible.
-Students may walk in or call ahead and request triage spots.
+The Counseling Center offers same-day scheduling appointments daily on a first-come, first serve basis.
+Urgent appointments are available for students who may be at an elevated mental health risk.
+If you are in crisis whether you have an appointment or not, the Counseling Center will make accommodations for you to be seen as quickly as possible.

 Emergency Room/Hospital Visit